rinja-rs/rinja/book/src/template_syntax.md

 - You can only use [primitive types](https://doc.rust-lang.org/std/primitive/index.html) like `i32` or `f64` both as source variable type and as target type.
-- If the source is a reference to a primitive type, e.g. `&&&bool`, then rinja automatically dereferences the value until it gets the underlying `bool`.
+- If the source is a reference to a primitive type, e.g. `&&&bool`, then askama automatically dereferences the value until it gets the underlying `bool`.

 ### String concatenation